Washington Auto Accident Attorneys

 What happens if I get a ticket?

-After signing the ticket, you might want to talk with your Tacoma motor vehicle accident lawyer before you pay a fine or plead guilty to the charges.
+After signing the ticket, you will want to talk with a motor vehicle accident lawyer before you pay a fine or plead guilty to the charges.
 It may be possible to attend traffic school instead.
 Pleading guilty may hurt your chances of collecting damages from the other driver later.
 Or, you may help the other driver to collect damages from you.

 Drunk driving - Driving with a blood alcohol level of 0.08% or higher (0.02% if you are under 18) is illegal, and penalties for drunk driving in Washington State are severe.

-Should I see a doctor after the accident?
+Should I see a doctor after a car accident?

 A visit with your doctor may be a good idea for both you and your passengers.
 It's possible you could be injured and not know it right away.
 At least call your doctor or another health care provider for help in deciding what your needs may be.